Pultenaea: Phylogeny

+Russell L. Barrett et al. analysed recent phylogenetic data and found five distinct lineages, which the authors recognised as distinct genera.
+Pultenaea sensu stricto contains the most species, all native to eastern Australia except for P. tenuifolia R.Br. & Sims which ranges into Western Australia.
+Euchilus was reinstated with eight species native to south-west Western Australia and South Australia.
+Three new genera, Grievea (2 species), Jennata (9 species), and Loricobbia (6 species), were described, which are all endemic to south-west Western Australia.

 Speciation

 The Mirbelioids have had long isolation in Australia from other Fabaceae families.
 Pultenaea Sm. underwent explosive starburst radiation during the late Miocene, due to aridity.
 Geographic speciation factors include east vs. west endemism due to increased aridity and the development of the Nullarbor Plain; subgenera Pultenaea and Corrickosa of eastern Australia split along the Winter–Summer rainfall boundary; subclades within Corrickosa diverged due to marine incursions between South Australia and Victoria.
 Western Australian species include disjunctions between north and south, and Esperance/Cape Arid.
 Recent extinctions, possibly due to changed fire regimes and grazing pressure, include P. elusa and P. maidenii.

 Distribution

 Species of Pultenaea occur in all Australian states and the Australian Capital Territory but not the Northern Territory.

 Use in horticulture

 A number of species are cultivated for their spring flower display.
 Most of these are fast-growing and adaptable to diverse growing conditions.
 Propagation is from semi-mature cuttings or seed pre-treated by soaking in hot water.

 Three cultivars are registered with the Australian Cultivar Registration Authority: